siemens/CtrlppCheck/docs/contributor.md

 for a description of file format see: /Documentation/namingCheck.md to create new rules and config files, see: /Documentation/namingCheck.md

-Naming rules files difine patterns for names (variables, files, functions,...)
+Naming rules files define patterns for names (variables, files, functions,...)

 examples: